JAEPO 2019: Konami, Sega, Taito, Bandai Namco & More

 Eldora Crown – Not much to tell on this one yet, it looks like an RPG, but nothing else was said about this apart from having e-amusement support.

-Baseball Collection – A data card based game that vends cards from baseball players that belong to a variety of real teams.
+Baseball Collection – A new data card based game that vends cards from baseball players that belong to a variety of real teams.

 Sega